filippoprafloriani/Life-data-epidemiology/README.md

 # Life-data-epidemiology

-Pdf files with the paper used.
+Pdf file with the presentation.

 Jupyter notebook in Python with the code of fear model.